bonaventuredossou/deepsnpsthesis/README.md

-# DeepSNPs
+Hello, this is the official repository of my Master's Thesis @Jacobs University

-Using Deep Learning to classify disease-SNPs based on chromosome location or position
+Titled "# DeepSNPs: Deep Learning for Single Nucleotide Polymorphism Disease Classification based on Chromosome Location"

 # Datasets
   - GWAS Catalog